 - Batteries (more on this to be updated)

-- Punch cards are only to be removed by Chief Scrutineer, Clerk of the Course or Asst Clerk of the Course and no one else.
+- Punch cards are only to be removed by Technical Officials, Clerk of the Course or Asst Clerk of the Course and no one else.

 - Hi Level Day Time running lights are required for all Sections these must be turned on if visibility is low

 - SOS / OK Boards must be carried under Point 2 Point Rules.

 - Vehicles must carry an emergency first aid kit, spill kit and fire extinguisher.
 All items must be securely stowed within a vehicle and as per MSUK requirements.